 How to make Apple Halwa

-Wash the apples and wipe it dry.
+Wash the apples and wipe them dry.
 Peel and remove the apple core.
 Chop roughly into pieces and pulse it to a fine puree.

 Then add the apple puree, fry on low flame till the water content gets evaporated and the apple is well cooked.
 Add the milk, sugar, food colour and cook on high flame, keep stirring for 5 mins.
 Then simmer to low flame and continue cooking for 10 mins.